panva/jose/docs/jwks/remote/interfaces/RemoteJWKSetOptions.md

 • `optional` **cooldownDuration?**: `number`

-Duration (in milliseconds) for which no more HTTP requests will be triggered after a previous successful fetch.
+Time in milliseconds after a successful fetch before a missing key can trigger another fetch.
 Must not be `NaN`.
-Default is 30000 (30 seconds).
+Defaults to 30000 (30 seconds).

 ***